Adrien-Moullec/TrackerSequencingProject/README.txt

-Aid with Audio Filter in Unity and C: OpenAI (2025).
+Aid with Audio Filter function in Unity and C: OpenAI (2025).
 ChatGPT. [online] ChatGPT.
 Available at: https://chatgpt.com/.
 (Accessed: 7 May 2026).
 Sketchfab (2026) Question Mark.
 Available at: Sketchfab Question Mark Model (Accessed: 21 May 2026).
 Sketchfab (2026) The Cartoon Knight – Free Download.
 Available at: Sketchfab Cartoon Knight Model (Accessed: 21 May 2026).
 Free3D (2026) Treasure Chest 3D Model.
 Available at: Free3D Treasure Chest Model (Accessed: 21 May 2026).